JxhnnyUt8h/obsidian-docs-ru/Руководства/Working with tags.md

 ### Tag pane

-If you have the [[Tags]] plugin enabled, you will see a list of all tags that are used across all of your notes, sorted by frequency.
+If you have the [[Панель тегов]] plugin enabled, you will see a list of all tags that are used across all of your notes, sorted by frequency.
 Clicking on any of those will activate that search.

 This will allow you to search exact matches of a tag.
-For example, when clicking , as per usual, but if you want to find all instances of `maintag` with all subtags, you can still use the [[Search]] to look for `#maintag`.
+For example, when clicking , as per usual, but if you want to find all instances of `maintag` with all subtags, you can still use the [[Поиск]] to look for `#maintag`.
 This is useful in cases where you have subcategories of things but you also want to be able to easily find all instances of the higher category.

 ### Allowed characters